neilpeterson/talk-terraform-workshop/03-terraform-expressions/README.md

 Open the previously created configuration found in the `main.tf` file and add a new resource (Azure Container Instance) to the configuration.

-Replace the contentes of **main.tf** with the following configuration.
+Replace the contents of **main.tf** with the following configuration.

 ```
 resource "azurerm_resource_group" "hello-world" {